bahamausa/retail-supply-chain-sql-analysis/README.md

 ## 📌 Project Summary

 This project demonstrates an end-to-end SQL data analysis workflow including data validation, performance analysis, aggregation reporting, and business recommendation development for retail supply chain optimization.
+Although this project uses a retail dataset, the analytical approach is directly transferable to mining and other asset-intensive industries.
+Similar SQL techniques are used to analyse spare parts usage, consumables demand, and inventory turnover in mining operations, where stock availability and lead time variability directly impact production continuity.